 - Create click-to-messenger ads on Facebook.
 These ads will appear in your prospects’ feeds and encourage them to start a conversation with you.

 - Add your Messenger link or a QR code to various marketing materials when you want to start a conversation.

 Once a customer messages you, you only have 24 hours to respond.
 After the 24 hours elapses, you can send one additional non promotional message before the conversation expires.

-Creative strategies to increase sales.
+Facebook Messenger enables creative strategies to increase sales.